Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: Rate and sharp asymptotics

-\subsection{Mildly ill-posed inverse problems with $l^q$-ellipsoids for Sobolev classes of functions: the ``sparse'' case $q \in (0,2)$}
+\subsection{\texorpdfstring{Mildly ill-posed inverse problems with $l^q$-ellipsoids for Sobolev classes of functions: The ``sparse'' case $q \in(0,2)$} {Mildly ill-posed inverse problems with $l^q$-ellipsoids for Sobolev classes of functions: The ``sparse'' case q in (0,2)}}

-Here, we consider mildly ill-posed inverse problems with $l^q$-ellipsoids for the Sobolev classes of functions, for the ``sparse'' case $q \in (0,2)$.
-As pointed out previously, unlike the ``standard'' case $q=2$, the sharp and rate optimality results for the ``sparse'' case $q \in (0,2)$ are of different nature and are not directly linked with Theorem \ref{testing}, but can be obtained from a hitherto unknown link with results obtained in another context and presented in Sections 4.4.2-4.4.3 of \cite{IS.02}.
-Since these results are scattered in the cited reference, and not not immediately seen as ill-posed inverse problems, for completeness and an immediate access to these results, we formulate and present them below.
+Unlike the ``standard'' case $q=2$, the sharp and rate optimality results for the ``sparse'' case $q \in(0,2)$ are of different nature and are not directly linked with Theorem \ref{testing}, but can be obtained from a hitherto unknown link with results obtained in another context and presented in Sections 4.4.2--4.4.3 of~\cite{IS02}.
+For completeness and an immediate access to these results, we formulate and present them below.\vadjust{\goodbreak}

 Consider the extreme problem